 If your loved one refuses to cease driving and maintains that they are still safe behind the wheel, you may need some backup.
 Seniors rarely agree with their family members’ concerns and advice, so having someone else discuss driving with them and/or claim responsibility for taking away this privilege might be the best way resolve the issue.
 Consider the following resources when navigating this delicate subject:

-- Their Physician
+- Your Loved One’s Physician

-- Their Optometrist/Ophthalmologist
+- Your Loved One’s Optometrist/Ophthalmologist